-On Tuesday 28 April, 6.00pm – 8.00pm, the Bruntwood Prize hosted the fourth live online workshop with Dawn Walton with DIALOGUE AND SUBTEXT.
-This workshop…
+On Tuesday 28 April 2015 The Bruntwood Prize hosted a livstream online workshop with Dawn Walton on DIALOGUE AND SUBTEXT.
+This workshop with award-winning director…

 There’s loads of brilliant opportunities for writers open to scripts in early 2020- are you writing for the Women’s Prize for Playwriting, or the ETPEP Award?
 The 2019 Bruntwood Prize live-stream workshops have wrapped up, but why not re-watch the back catalogue of brilliant writers again?

 Whether you are totally new to writing for the stage, or an established playwright we hope that the guidance of the brilliant writers who have contributed to the workshop series will support your own writing.

 Led by internationally recognised playwrights the livestream workshops are completely free to access and augment our always growing archive of workshops created for the Bruntwood Prize.

 In our first 2019 workshop playwright David Eldridge discussed how to tell a story as dramatic action, making backstory active and other tips, notes and thoughts on play-writing, using his own multi-award winning works as an example.
 With the writers in the room, the workshop sets tasks to write along to as you watch.

 In our second 2019 workshop playwright Jo Clifford discusses Imagery, Metaphor and Meaning and the role of theatre in engendering empathy.

 At the heart of the Bruntwood Prize is collaboration and partnership – to support playwrights, to encourage people to tell stories, to see work on our stages and beyond.
 With that in mind we partner with international playwrights for workshops too!
 Here we join Windham-Campbell Prize winner Patricia Cornelius and playwrights supported by Playwriting Australia to explore writing dialogue for the stage.